tc39/proposal-top-level-await/README.md

 setTimeout(() => console.log(outputPlusValue(100), 1000);
 ```

-None of the statements in `usage.mjs` will execute until the `await`s in `awaiting.mjs` have had their Promises resolve, so the race condition is avoided by design.
+None of the statements in `usage.mjs` will execute until the `await`s in `awaiting.mjs` have had their Promises resolved, so the race condition is avoided by design.
 This is an extension of how, if `awaiting.mjs` didn't use top-level `await`, none of the statements in `usage.mjs` will execute until `awaiting.mjs` is loaded and all of its statements have executed.

 ## Use cases